 Instead, opt for foods that you love to eat and are helpful for optimal glucose responses.
 While you don’t have to cut your dessert out completely, you can reduce the portion size, have it with a little protein, or take a walk after to support a healthier postprandial glucose response.

 As stress can contribute to inflammation and insulin resistance, it’s important to know how to manage it.
 Here are some effective ways to reduce stress:

+Research has shown that walking after eating can significantly lower blood glucose, especially after carb-heavy meals.
 You can take a ten minute walk or extend it even longer.
-The important part is that you enjoy the walk, whether that means soaking in some sun or spending time with your dog on your walk.
+The important part is that you enjoy the walk, whether that means soaking in some sun or spending time with your pet on your walk.